 Extension Master GardenerSM volunteers (EMGVs) had long dreamed of creating a teaching garden where the public could visit and learn.
 Then in 2015, they learned the Extension office was moving from downtown Asheville to 49 Mt.
 Carmel Road—a location that offered the land and space needed to plan and develop a dedicated, on-site teaching garden.

 A garden master plan was initiated and by 2016 EMGVs began to build out the new gardens.
-By 2020, The Learning Garden (TLG) included five distinct gardens and a composting demonstration site.
+By 2020, The Learning Garden (TLG) included eight distinct gardens and a composting demonstration site.
 In 2021, two additional gardens were added – the Pollinator Garden and the Dye Garden.